 Born and raised in New York City, Karen Ackman graduated from Vassar College and received a master’s degree in landscape architecture from Harvard University.
 She is a landscape architect and artist who has focused her career on public work as a designer for the Central Park Conservancy, Robert A.M.
 Stern Architects, and Judith Heintz Landscape Architecture.
 She serves on the boards of Friends of the High Line, Human Rights Watch and Vassar College.

 Bill Ackman grew up in Chappaqua, New York, and graduated from Harvard College before receiving his MBA from Harvard Business School.
 He is the CEO and founder of Pershing Square Capital Management, L.P.
 He is a member of the Board of Trustees at The Rockefeller University and the Board of Dean’s Advisors of the Harvard Business School.
-His board memberships also include Chairman of The Howard Hughes Corporation (NYSE: HHC), and Valeant Pharmaceuticals International, Inc. (NYSE: VRX).
+His board memberships also include Chairman of The Howard Hughes Corporation (NYSE: HHC) and the Pershing Square Sohn Cancer Research Alliance.